 7. Why didn’t the technician get on the roof as part of my chimney cleaning?

 Most chimneys and fireplaces can be cleaned from the bottom.
 We have specially designed tools made for this application.
 A typical sweeping will involve roof access for inspection of brick work, caps and flashing.
 Chimneys over 30 feet or hard to reach chimneys may not get inspected from the roof.
 This is typically left to the discretion of the technician.

 8. How does All Gas handle their scheduling?

-We schedule to the hour.
+We offer a scheduled 1-2 hour arrival window.
+We will also contact you the day before with a friendly reminder.
 If our technician is running ahead or behind the scheduled time you will be contacted.